mrshlthmps/vite-react-ts/README.md

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite.
-An app with just one page
+A React/TypeScript app with just one page

 ```bash
 npm create vite@latest